Paid Sick Leave Laws by State: The Chart, Map, & Accrual Info You Need

 Illinois PTO law

-Illinois’ sick leave law, The Paid Leave for All Workers Act, begins January 1, 2024.
+Illinois’ sick leave law, The Paid Leave for All Workers Act, began January 1, 2024.
 This new law provides paid time off for any reason.
 Illinois is the first state in the Midwest to mandate paid leave.

 Eligible employers